olutobi1996/eco-fitness/README.md

 ![Image](https://github.com/user-attachments/assets/bca3095e-34e1-4571-a885-6f92d786f3ae)

 ## ERD Diagram
-🗺️ ERD (Entity Relationship Diagram) Breakdown
-This ERD maps out the core structure of the backend — basically, how all the models in the database are connected and what data is being stored behind the scenes.

-At the heart of it, we’ve got the Django User model (which handles all the built-in auth stuff like login, email, password, etc.), and that links directly to a custom AccountProfile model — where we store all the extra bits like the user’s default address, phone number, and shipping details.

-Then we’ve got the products side:

-Products belong to categories (like supplements, fitness plans, or activewear).

-Users can leave reviews on products.

-Some products are bundled together in special bundles with a discounted price.

-On the checkout/order side:

-Orders are created when a user checks out.

-Each order can have multiple order line items (which tracks what was ordered, the size if relevant, and quantity).

-We also store things like delivery costs, Stripe payment ID, and timestamps for when the order was placed.

-There’s also the subscription system, which ties each user to a Stripe subscription (handy for premium plans or members-only content).

-Outside of ecommerce, we’ve got:

-A blog/community area where admins can post content.

-A contact message model that stores user messages from the contact form.

-A newsletter model that tracks subscribed emails.

-An About Us model that holds the page content for our mission/vision.

-It’s all designed to be modular and scalable, so each feature (shop, profile, blog, etc.) has its own clear structure and can grow independently.
+The ERD (Entity Relationship Diagram) outlines the core backend structure of the application, detailing how database models interconnect and what data they store.
+At its center is the Django User model, managing authentication essentials such as login credentials, email, and passwords, which links directly to a custom AccountProfile model that holds additional user details like default addresses, phone numbers, and shipping information.
+On the product side, products are organized into categories such as supplements, fitness plans, and activewear, with users able to leave reviews; some products are grouped into special bundles offered at discounted prices.
+The order system creates orders upon checkout, each containing multiple order line items that record details like the product ordered, size, quantity, delivery costs, Stripe payment IDs, and timestamps.
+A subscription system connects users to Stripe subscriptions for premium plans or exclusive content.
+Beyond e-commerce, the system includes a blog and community area for admin-posted content, a contact message model to store user inquiries, a newsletter model tracking subscriber emails, and an About Us model managing the site’s mission and vision content.
+This modular, scalable design ensures each feature—shop, profile, blog, and more—has a clear, independent structure that can evolve seamlessly over time.

 Here is my ERD:
 ![Image](https://github.com/user-attachments/assets/417196db-d5e5-4669-bc38-d052d4d3289d)